JamieMBright/BrightSolarModel/README.md

 The model was produced in Matlab r2012a.
 It is provided for use in matlab.
 The model is freely available for adoption, adaptation, and resubmission to this site.
 A citation to the paper must be made in all uses.

 ------------------------------------------
-brightsolarmodel.m --- the model written in matlab data_preparation_generic.m --- script to convert raw badc data into the desired format of the script. supportingfiles --- folder containing the transition probability matrices and other statistics derived from the raw data. sun_obscured_options_generic.csv --- csv containing 1000 examples of hour cloud cover for each wind speed.
+* brightsolarmodel.m --- the model written in matlab
+* data_preparation_generic.m --- script to convert raw badc data into the desired format of the script.
+* supportingfiles --- folder containing the transition probability matrices and other statistics derived from the raw data.
+* sun_obscured_options_generic.csv --- csv containing 1000 examples of hour cloud cover for each wind speed.
+* cloud
 -------------------------------------------